To secure the future of his daughter and help his family, he decided to work overseas. It’s a sacrifice. He’s my old friend. I miss him.

 Here’s what we believe: More money means a secure and stable good life.
 Of course, who doesn’t want that?

-Here’s what I think is the problem: We’ve become incredibly obsessed about the idea of security and stability that we forget the truth:
+Here’s what I think the problem: We’ve become incredibly obsessed about the idea of security and stability that we forget the truth:

 Life is imperfect.